dahadaller/amsterdam/index.md

 - In the morning, go together from Almere to the Amsterdam Zuid station.
 - Once there, I can use my ID to rent two bikes for you.
 (I'll need to leave you the ID for the day)
-- To get a third bike, you can go to the nearby [Black Bikes rental](https://black-bikes.com/)
+- To get a third bike, you can go to the nearby [Black Bikes rental](https://black-bikes.com/bike/pedal-brake-bike/) (note need passport and 50 euro cash deposit)